 However, one cautionary statement is necessary.
-Old mortgages are usually shown only in abstracted versions without the due date, although it is not stated that the due date is not shown on the actual instrument.
-For example, if you examine an abstracted version of a 1955 mortgage and no due date is shown by the abstracter, the examiner cannot be sure that the instrument itself actually contained no due date unless the abstracter specifically states such in the abstracted version.
+Old mortgages are usually shown only in "abstracted" versions (i.e., retyped and excerpted, but not photocopied) without the due date, although it is not stated that the due date is not shown on the actual instrument.
+For example, if you examine an abstracted version of a 1955 30-year mortgage and no due date is shown by the abstracter, the examiner cannot be sure that the instrument itself actually contained no due date unless the abstracter specifically states such in the abstracted version.
 If the 1955 mortgage does not contain a due date, the mortgage may be ignored in 1985.
-If the due date of 1985 appears on the instrument but is not shown by the abstracter, the mortgage cannot be ignored until 1995 unless a copy of the mortgage is acquired and the due date or absence thereof has been determined.
+If the due date of 1985, for example, appears on the instrument but is not shown by the abstracter, the mortgage cannot be ignored until 1995, therefore, it is appropriate to secure a copy of the mortgage and determine the presence or absence of the due date.